 - Capital One Spark Miles Select for Business

 Both the Capital One Venture and Spark Miles earn 2X miles on every purchase.
-Spark Miles Select earns 1.5X miles per dollar spent on all purchases, and Capital One VentureOne earns 1.25 Miles per dollar on every purchase, every day and 5 Miles per dollar on hotels and rental cars booked through Capital One Travel.
+Spark Miles Select earns 1.5X miles per dollar spent on all purchases, and Capital One VentureOne earns 1.25 Miles per dollar on every purchase, every day.
+5 Miles per dollar on hotels and rental cars booked through Capital One Travel.

 Bottom Line

 For most of us, transfers at a 1:1 ratio are a minimum expectation.
-And now, you can transfer Capital One miles to 6 additional programs at these optimal rates.
+And now, you can transfer Capital One miles to six additional programs at these optimal rates.
 This leaves only two programs with lesser transfer rates.
 Maybe we'll get lucky and see those change soon, also.

 Are you excited about these?
 Does it change your opinion of Capital One miles?